jlangch/venice/doc/readme/openai2.md

 ```

 Save this file in `~/Library/LaunchAgents/setenv.OPENAI.plist`!
 On a restart, `launchctl`
-will arrange this to be run for us and *OPENAI_API_KEY* provide the OpenAI API Key to all
+will arrange this to be run for us and provide the *OPENAI_API_KEY* env var to all
 Apps.